ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -CcList
-Sets the list of addresses in the Cc header.
+Sets the list of addresses in the Cc header

 ```yaml
 Type: IgugaMailAddress[]